everurstruly/everurstruly/README.md

 - Building a [Swap & Top-Up Finance Webapp](https://rmlpay.vercel.app/), with an [Admin Portal](https://rmlvibezoffice.netlify.app/).
-- Pursuing a B. Tech. degree in Project Management at FUTA, Ondo, Nigeria.
+- Pursuing a B. Tech. degree in Project Management (Telecom, Energy, IT) at FUTA, Ondo, Nigeria.
-- Expanding knowledge in Entrepreneurship, IOT and Blockchain technology.

 <!--
 ### 🎭 Ice Breaker